alum-challenges/problems/python/week-2/dots/dots.md

 ## Understanding
-In a file called `dots.py`, implement a program that prompts the user for input, then decodes the input: the amout of dots before an alphanumeric charachter is its position in a string.
-The decoding algorighm should be coded inside the `decode` function.
-The function should except a string, then return the decoded version of it.
+In a file called `dots.py`, implement a program that prompts the user for input, then decodes the input: the amount of dots before an alphanumeric character is its position in a string.
+The decoding algorithm should be coded inside the `decode` function.
+The function should accept a string, then return the decoded version of it.

 Note: the indexes are starting from 1!

 The input of `...5.C..S....0` would result in the output of `CS50`

-`...5` means that the charachter `5` has the position number `3` in the string.
+`...5` means that the character `5` has the position number `3` in the string.

-`.C` means that the charachter `C` has the position number `1` in the string.
+`.C` means that the character `C` has the position number `1` in the string.

-`..S` means that the charachter `S` has the position number `2` in the string.
+`..S` means that the character `S` has the position number `2` in the string.

-`....0` means that the charachter `0` has the position number `4` in the string.
+`....0` means that the character `0` has the position number `4` in the string.

 You can assume that there will be no 0 indexes letters, no repeated indexes.